 If these products do not help your symptoms, talk to your doctor.
 Certain prescription medications may help with severe motion sickness.

-Read the label of any medication you take, and check with your pharmacist if you are taking any other medications or if you have any health conditions, especially glaucoma.
+Check with your pharmacist if you are taking any other medications or if you have any health conditions, especially glaucoma.
 If you have not used a motion sickness medication before, it is a good idea to try taking it at home so that you can see how it affects you before you need to travel.

 If you smoke, temporarily stopping may reduce motion sickness.

 Some people find that alternative therapies such as acupressure wristbands are helpful, although the evidence is limited.
 SEETROËN® and other brands of anti-motion sickness glasses may be helpful, but more research is needed to test their effectiveness.

 Less is known about how to prevent cyber sickness, but this is an area of active research.
 At present, the best way to treat cyber sickness is to stop using the computer or XR system if you start to feel symptoms.

 If you use a computer at work or school, some of these coping strategies may help minimize your symptoms:

 - Adjust your head position and viewing angle.